 Mindfulness-based approaches, such as Acceptance and Commitment Therapy (ACT), can also be valuable in cultivating a more accepting and flexible mindset.
 Embracing uncertainty and learning to tolerate discomfort are pivotal steps in untangling the web of “Just Right” OCD.

-Understanding, supporting, and embracing imperfection, children and teens with “Just Right” OCD can embark on a journey toward harmony.
-Parents should help them break free from the chains that bind them to the elusive quest for that just right feeling and make their day-to-day lives easier through natural therapies and solutions, like the BrainBehaviorResetTM Program.
+Your child should be able to learn how to talk back to OCD.
+Parents should guide them on breaking free from the chains that bind them to the elusive quest for that just right feeling and make their day-to-day lives easier through natural therapies and solutions.
+Yes, there is hope!

 Parent Action Steps